-I. What Actions Are EPA Proposing To Take?
+I. What Are the Actions EPA Is Proposing To Take?

-On January 25, 2007, PADEP formally submitted a request to redesignate the Reading Area from nonattainment to attainment of the 8-hour NAAQS for ozone.
-Concurrently, on January 25, 2007, PADEP submitted a maintenance plan for the Reading Area as a SIP revision to ensure continued attainment of the 8-hour NAAQS for at least 10 years after redesignation and continued attainment of the 1-hour ozone NAAQS until 2018.
-PADEP submitted a supplement to the technical support for the maintenance plan on April 12, 2007.
-(Hereafter, when we say the maintenance plan was submitted on January 25, 2007 we mean that it submitted on January 25, 2007, with a supplement submitted on April 12, 2007.)
-PADEP also submitted a 2002 base year inventory as a SIP revision on January 25, 2007.
-The Reading Area is currently designated as a basic 8-hour ozone nonattainment area and is covered by a maintenance plan for the 1-hour NAAQS.
-EPA is proposing to determine that the Reading Area has attained the 8-hour ozone NAAQS and that it has met the requirements for redesignation pursuant to section 107(d)(3)(E) of the CAA.
-EPA is, therefore, proposing to approve the redesignation request to change the designation of the Reading Area from nonattainment to attainment for the 8hour ozone NAAQS.
-EPA is also proposing to approve the Reading Area maintenance plan as a SIP revision, such approval being one of the CAA criteria for redesignation to attainment status.
-The maintenance plan is designed to ensure continued attainment in the Reading Area for the next ten years.
-EPA is also proposing to approve the 2002 base year inventory for the Reading Area as a SIP revision.
-Additionally, EPA is announcing its action on the adequacy process for the MVEBs identified in the Reading Area maintenance plan, and proposing to approve the MVEBs identified for volatile organic compounds (VOC) and nitrogen oxides (NOX) for transportation conformity purposes.
+On June 12, 2007, PADEP formally submitted a request to redesignate the State College Area from nonattainment to attainment of the 8-hour NAAQS for ozone.
+Concurrently, on June 12, 2007, PADEP submitted a maintenance plan for the State College Area as a SIP revision to ensure continued attainment for at least 10 years after redesignation.
+PADEP also submitted a 2002 base year inventory as a SIP revision on June 12, 2007.
+The State College Area is currently designated as a basic 8-hour ozone nonattainment area.
+EPA is proposing to determine that the State College Area has attained the 8-hour ozone NAAQS and that it has met the requirements for redesignation pursuant to section 107(d)(3)(E) of the Clean Air Act.
+EPA is, therefore, proposing to approve the redesignation request to change the designation of the State College Area from nonattainment to attainment for the 8-hour ozone NAAQS.
+EPA is also proposing to approve the State College Area maintenance plan as a SIP revision, such approval being one of the Clean Air Act criteria for redesignation to attainment status.
+The maintenance plan is designed to ensure continued attainment in the State College Area for the next ten years.
+EPA is also proposing to approve the 2002 base year inventory for the State College Area as a SIP revision.
+Additionally, EPA is announcing its action on the adequacy process for the MVEBs identified in the State College Area maintenance plan, and proposing to approve the MVEBs identified for volatile organic compounds (VOC) and nitrogen oxides (NOx) for transportation conformity purposes.